What Collagen Taught Me About Leadership

 Sustainability: Building a Durable Matrix

-Collagen networks are strongest when nourished consistently—good nutrition, proper hydration, and smart skincare habits.
+Collagen networks are strongest when nourished consistently.
+This looks like proper nutritional balance, cellular hydration, and smart skincare habits.
 One “high-tech” treatment won’t last unless you support it with daily care.

-• Leadership lesson: Pick three foundational systems—your “leadership routine”—and commit.
-Maybe it’s a weekly one-hour CEO hour (Step 4 of the Mindset Audit), a monthly strategy reset, and a daily gratitude check.
+Leadership lesson: Pick three foundational systems for your “leadership routine” and commit.
+Maybe it’s a weekly One-Hour CEO hour, a monthly strategy reset, and a daily gratitude check.
 These simple, repeatable structures become the matrix that holds everything else up.

 Tool: “Leadership Matrix”